ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Wisconsin-La Crosse Housing Expenses, Fees, and More

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
-Let's take a look at what impacts these costs, and what to expect at UW La Crosse.
+In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+Let's take a look at what impacts these costs, and what to expect at University of Wisconsin-La Crosse.

-House and Food Costs at UW La Crosse
+House and Food Costs at University of Wisconsin-La Crosse

-Room and board at UW La Crosse costs $6,804 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the UW La Crosse's on-campus cafeterias and dining halls.
+Room and board at University of Wisconsin-La Crosse is $6,804 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining halls.

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The real cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-The cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?
-Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or are you planning to use public transportation?
+The cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
+Is the campus walkable?
+Do you own a car, or will you need to use public transportation?
 All of these questions can drastically impact your estimated cost of transportation.
-Keeping in mind, first-year students are allowed to park a car on campus.
+At University of Wisconsin-La Crosse, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on transportation costs.
+Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area is usually pricey, but cities may offer more buses, trains and affordable flights to actually get to school.
-University of Wisconsin-La Crosseis located in a small town setting in Wisconsin.
+On the flip side, transportation in an urban area is sometimes costly, but there may be more trains, busses or affordable flights to actually get to school.
+University of Wisconsin-La Crosseis in a town in Wisconsin.

 Other Costs